-Business and Entrepreneurship Academy

-Imagine your future.
-Do you see yourself...

-event planning and organizing corporate activities? taking risks on the floor of the Stock Exchange? working in sales and interacting with customers? designing a national advertising campaign for Nike? becoming a Certified Public Accountant? becoming a financial planner? managing the career of a top athlete or recording artist? working in the fashion merchandising industry? becoming a recreation director or an athletic director? owning your own business?

-Every business today is directly or indirectly an international business.
+Business and Entrepreneurship Academy Imagine your future.
+Do you see yourself ... event planning and organizing corporate activities? taking risks on the floor of the Stock Exchange? working in sales and interacting with customers? designing a national advertising campaign for Nike? becoming a Certified Public Accountant? becoming a financial planner? managing the career of a top athlete or recording artist? working in the fashion merchandising industry? becoming a recreation director or an athletic director? owning your own business?
+Every career is part of a business.
 In the competitive 21st Century marketplace, the nature of business is competition; the versatility of a business background will make any student more marketable.
 Taking courses along the business pathway will provide a foundation of critical thinking, economic and consumer understanding, and, just as importantly, employability skills.
 Students will be equipped with the skills to critically analyze business opportunities, utilize technological solutions and create businesses that provide the goods and services for our ever-changing world.

-Mission Statement:

-The Weymouth High School Business and Entrepreneurial Academy will build on the core 21st century skills by fostering communication, collaboration, and critical thinking.
+Mission Statement: The Weymouth High School Business and Entrepreneurial Academy will build on the core 21st century skills by fostering communication, collaboration, and critical thinking.
 With real-life activities and experiences in finance, marketing, technology and economics, students will gain an understanding of business operations, will explore the advantages and challenges of entrepreneurship, and will be prepared for future academic, business and professional endeavors.
-Career exploration available in this academy: Accounting/Finance Marketing Sports Management Business and Entrepreneurship Academy Requirements Career Pathway electives3 creditsBusiness Capstone1 creditTotal Credits upon completion of Academy4 credits BUSINESS Academy Required Credit (1.0) (Ideally taken Junior Year) 2 Additional Credits Needed For Certificate from recommended courses below Primary Recommendations Secondary Recommendations Accounting/Finance -College Accounting -Advanced Accounting 2 -Business Principles -Public Speaking -Adv.
-Computer Apps -Principles of Economics Marketing and Business Principles -Business Principles -Marketing/DECA -Marketing II -Entrepreneurship -Graphic Design -Adv.
-Web Design -Public Speaking -Semantics -Communications & Broadcasting Sports Management -Business Principles -Sports & Entertainment Marketing/ Management -Adv.
-Computer Apps -Entrepreneurship -Communications & Broadcasting -Science of Sports -Public Speaking -Statistics -Sports Statistics Suggested Extra-curricular activities: DECA, WCAT, Pro Sports Club, Team Manager for any sports team, Yearbook
+Career exploration available in this academy: Accounting/Finance Marketing Sports Management Business and Entrepreneurship Academy Requirements Career Pathways electives 3 credits Business Capstone 1 credit Total Credits upon completion of Academy 4 credits BUSINESS Academy Required Credit (1.0) (Ideally taken Junior Year) 2 Additional Credits Needed For Certificate from the recommended courses below Primary Recommendations Accounting/Finance -Accounting 1 -Accounting 2 -Business Principles -Principles of Economics -Public Speaking -Adv.
+Computer Apps Marketing and Business Principles -Business Principles -Marketing/DECA -Marketing 2 -Entrepreneurship -Adv.
+Web Design -Public Speaking -Graphic Design Sports Management Business PrinciplesSports Management Adv.
+Computer Apps Entrepreneurship Communications &amp; Broadcasting -Science of Sports -Public Speaking Suggested Extra-curricular activities: DECA, WCAT, Pro Sports Club, Team manager for any sports team, Yearbook